 The Chief of Police is the highest-ranking officer in the Police Department.
 As a general manager of the Police Department, the Chief is responsible for the planning, efficient administration and operation of the Police Department.

-The current Chief is Michael A. Steinman.
-He has been with the Egg Harbor Township Police Department for 29 years.
-Chief Steinman has worked in various assignments in the Egg Harbor Township Police Department.
-These assignments include: Patrol, K-9 with his partner K-9 Brodie, Emergency Response Team, Field Training Unit, Criminal Investigations, School Resource Officer and the Internal Affairs Unit.
-Chief Steinman has a Master's Degree in Administrative Science from Fairleigh Dickinson University.
+The current Chief is Michael T. Hughes, Jr. He is a lifelong resident of Egg Harbor Township and graduate of Egg Harbor Township High School (Class of 1988).
+He has been with the Egg Harbor Township Police Department for 30 years.
+Chief Hughes has worked in various assignments in the Egg Harbor Township Police Department.
+These assignments include: Communications, Patrol, Emergency Response Team, Field Training Unit, Traffic Safety Unit, Criminal Investigations and Internal Affairs Unit.
+Chief Hughes has a Master's Degree in Administrative Science from Fairleigh Dickinson University.

 Responsibilities of the Chief of Police